153/wifi-stayalive/README.md

 The script will start and will print a number for the number of reconnects it acheives.

-If you disconnect or need to restart the script, do this to reconnect:
+If you disconnect or need to restart the script, type ctrl+c to stop the utility from running, and enter this command:

-    Type ctrl+c to stop the utility from running ~/stephouse.sh
+    ~/stephouse.sh

 Enjoy!
 If you have any problems, please contact me.